auth0/docs/articles/quickstart/native/ios-swift/_includes/_login_centralized.md

 After the user authenticates, their information is returned in a `credentials` object.

 ::: note
-To learn more about the `credentials` object, read [Credentials](https://github.com/auth0/Auth0.swift/blob/master/Auth0/Credentials.swift).
+To learn more about the `credentials` object, read the [Credentials](https://github.com/auth0/Auth0.swift/blob/master/Auth0/Credentials.swift) article.
 :::